3liz/lizmap-documentation/README.md

 sphinx-intl update -d i18n
 ```

-Then you can improve po files by opening them with QtLinguist.
+Then you can improve po files by opening them with QtLinguist or Poedit.

 Build documentation
 ===================